Adei Ad: Israeli attempts to dismantle the outpost

+2010s

+On 9 October 2013, Israeli arsonists, apparently from the nearby outposts, intruded into the Jalud elementary school, hurled rocks and damaged 5 cars belonging to the teaching body.
+They then set fire to the village's olive groves, damaging some 400 trees.
+A settler website characterized the attack as a reprisal for the dismantlement of another illegal outpost, Givat Geulat Zion, carried out by the IDF that morning.
+Three youths from Adi Ad were subsequently arrested on suspicion of involvement, but local Palestinian eyewitnesses stated that the assailants, some 20, did not appear to be minors.

+Yesh Din recorded 71 crimes against Palestinians near Adei Ad between 2005 and 2014.
+The incidents include assaults, theft, trespassing, and threats.
+As of 2014, Yesh Din reported that the only conviction was against Melet for directing yeshiva students to rob olive trees belonging to Palestinians.

-In January 2015, settlers at what Haaretz referred to as the Adei Ad "illegal outpost" threw stones at diplomats from a U.S. delegation who had arrived to inspect vandalism reported at a grove of Palestinian-owned trees in the occupied West Bank.
+In January 2015, settlers from Adei Ad threw stones at diplomats from a U.S. delegation who had arrived to inspect vandalism reported at a grove of Palestinian-owned trees in the occupied West Bank.
 It was reported that Israeli settlers from the outpost were suspected of uprooting thousands of olive tree saplings, some of which had been planted in honor of senior Palestinian official Ziad Abu Ein, who collapsed and died after an altercation with an Israeli soldier.
 The American consulate came to inspect the grove because some of the land owners claim U.S. citizenship.
 This is the first known physical attack by Israelis against American diplomatic staff.

+In July 2015, a resident of Adei Ad murdered 3 members of a Palestinian family by firebombing their home in Duma.
+Security forces raided Adei Ad in response.
+He was later given 3 consecutive life sentences.

+Settlers from Adei Ad allegedly killed Palestinian Hamdi Na’asan in January 2019.
+They said they attacked in self-defense after a settler was stabbed, while Palestinian witnesses said Na'asan was shot in the back.

+2020s

-There is a plan to make Adei Ad part of Amihai, thereby legalizing the outpost.
-This is a highly controversial plan, which according to both critics and advocates, will result in the effective severance of West Bank's territorial contiguity, specifically between Central West Bank (Ramallah and Jerusalem) and Northern West Bank (Nablus, Jenin, etc.).
-This would have the effect of undermining the prospects of the realization of the Two-state solution.
+The Israeli government proposed a plan to make Adei Ad part of the Amihai settlement in 2018, thereby legalizing the outpost.
+Criticis noted that this would result in the effective severance of West Bank's territorial contiguity, specifically between Central West Bank (Ramallah and Jerusalem) and Northern West Bank (Nablus, Jenin, etc.).
+Additionally, it would have the effect of undermining the prospects of the realization of the Two-state solution.
+Adei Ad was recognized as a settlement by the Israeli government in the end of 2025.